Beckhoff/BBAPI/README.md

+#Beckhoff BIOS API

+##General information about BBAPI
+The “BIOS-API” is a piece of software which is part of the BIOS in our industrial motherboards.
+It offers a one-stop solution for communicating with several components on the board, such as temperature and voltage sensors, the S-USV microcontroller, the PWRCTRL microcontroller, the Watchdog and other components (if installed).
+It also offers access to a small memory area in the EEPROM reserved for user data. the API is integrated into the BIOS.
+The OS which is running on the board needs to have a special Device Driver installed to access the API functions.
+Through this driver the user software can take advantage of the API functionality.

+##BBAPI Driver
 The Beckhoff BIOS API linux driver is implemented in two layers.
 The kernel module 'bbapi' represents the bottom layer, which communicates directly to the BIOS.
 The upper interface of 'bbapi' is based on ioctl's